DOUBLEAKASHSINGH/MC_assignment_1/app/README.md

 An Android app to track flight journeys with multiple stops those are hard coded for now, visa requirements, and distance conversion.

 ## Features
-✅ Show current stop
+--Show current stop
-✅ Track the distance left & the distance covered
+--Track the distance left & the distance covered
-✅ Switch between km and miles
+--Switch between km and miles
-✅ Show progress bar for journey by a line.
+--Show progress bar for journey by a line.

 ## Tech Stack
 - **Kotlin** 🛠️